David Stupich: Bingogate

-Stupich was the central figure in a scandal since known as Bingogate.
+Stupich was the central figure in a scandal known as Bingogate.
 In the late 1950s, Stupich set up and controlled the Nanaimo Commonwealth Holding Society (NCHS), which raised funds on behalf of the NDP.

 But after a tip that something was amiss from the head of the Nanaimo Commonwealth Bingo Association, the RCMP launched an investigation.
 It found Stupich ran kickback schemes in which donations to charities were refunded to NCHS.
 In 1999, Stupich, then 77, faced 64 charges, including theft, fraud, forgery and breach of trust.
 He pleaded guilty that year to fraud and running an illegal lottery, involving the misappropriation of about $1 million from the NCHS.
 He was sentenced to two years, serving it on electronic monitoring at his daughter's home in Nanaimo.

-Setting the home of daughter Marjorie Boggis for electronic monitoring may have been related to the prospect of Stupich spending 2 years confined at the Palatial Gabriola Island mansion Stupich shared with partner Elizabeth Marlow.
-Related charges against Marlow and Boggis were stayed as part of a complex plea bargain.
-Photos of the walled and outdoor pool equipped Stupich & Marlow mansion added to public outrage about the scandal.
+Related charges against Stupich's partner Elizabeth Marlow and daughter Marjorie Boggis were stayed as part of a complex plea bargain.

 Even though he was personally uninvolved, then-Premier Mike Harcourt resigned as a result of the scandal.

 Stupich died in 2006 at Dufferin Place, a long-term care facility in Nanaimo.